tylerprehl/top-battleship/README.md

 ### Project Status
 - battleship gameplay is complete
-- missing LOTS of UI TDD!
+- missing LOTS of UI tests!
 (I'm looking at you game-management.js)
 - stylistically can be improved with animations/sounds/cooler board & ship design

 ### Main Takeaways